 Your garbage disposal is not a magical place where your food just disappears.
 If your food is starchy (like potatoes and pasta), keep them away from your disposal.
 They can act as a glue and clog your sink.
 Grease and oil should be avoided.
 Once cooled, these substances can harden around your pipes or disposal.
 Also, fibrous foods like celery and asparagus should never go down your drain either as their strings can get caught around the blades.
 For other foods that don’t belong down your drain, check out our blog.

 If your electric tank water heater is making a humming sound, it’s possible that cold water is making its way into the tank.
 To quiet the water heater, use an element wrench to tighten the heating elements.
-If this doesn’t resolve the issue or if you don’t have access to this type of wrench, your friendly plumbers at Shamrock are here to help!
+You may also want to consider cleaning and flushing your water heater.
+If this doesn’t resolve the issue or if you don’t have access to an element wrench, your friendly plumbers at Shamrock Plumbing are here to help!

 The very first thing that you should do is turn off the power to your water heater.
 For electric water heaters, switch off the breaker.
 If you have a gas-powered water heater, use the on/off dial.
 Then, find the source of the leak.
 Once you’ve found it, turn off the water supply.
 The reason your water heater started to leak could be because there is an internal pressure problem or the Temperature and Pressure Release (T&P) Valve is defective.
 For T&P valve issues, you could try replacing the valve.
 If you’d rather not do that yourself, if there is an internal pressure issue, or if you simply can’t find what is causing the problem, you should defer to a water heater repair specialist.